 4.19 Text content

-Name: Text content Definition: Textual material, or a pointer to a resource providing textual material.
+Name: Text Content [IHOREG 768] Definition: Textual material, or a pointer to a resource providing textual material.
 May be accompanied by basic information about its source and relationship to the source.
-Code: 'textContent' Remarks: textContent is intended to allow text passages from other publications to be included in, or referenced by, instances of feature or information types.
-Exactly one of sub-attributes onlineResource or information must be completed in one instance of textContent.
+Code: 'textContent' Remarks: Exactly one of sub-attributes onlineResource or information must be completed in one instance of textContent.
 Product specifications may restrict the use or content of onlineResource for security.
 For example, a product specification may forbid populating onlineResource.
 Product specification authors must consider whether applications using the data product may be prevented from accessing off-system resources by security policies.
 Aliases: TXTCON

 Sub-Attributes